 And that's why I think Attorney General Barr has got to clarify what the law is here.

-And he may decide that look, it's water under the bridge.
+And he may decide that, look, it's water under the bridge.

-But he can't be in, he can't let it slide because otherwise you have four and a half million people with security clearances who don't have proper guidance to the law, and it puts all of the material that they have access to at risk.
+It sounds like that would be an acceptable answer, but he can't let it slide because otherwise you have 4.5 million people with security clearances who don't have proper guidance to the law.

-We have testimony coming out from our own independent discovery we've been granted by a federal court that show that Hillary Clinton was warned a half a dozen times, either through staff directly or indirectly, about the use of her email system.
+We have testimony coming out from our own independent discovery we've been granted by a federal court that show that Hillary Clinton was warned a half a dozen times, either through her staff directly or indirectly, about the use of her email system.

 And then someone else said they warned her twice directly about the use of her email system.